Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 2010 Spectral Music (Revised 2017)

 A piece using manipulated sounds and generative music.
 It was performed at Skylab Gallery in Columbus Ohio on May 1, 2010 with Andrew Rahman on Tibetan singing bowl and Robin Baidya on violin.
-Included on the Four Experimental Works compilation.
+Live version included on the Four Experimental Works compilation.
+The 2017 revision demonstrates how to create spectral compositions using spheres to notate the composition, though is not a score for the original piece.

 2004-10 (Revised 2017) Moon Phases

 A minimalist piece written as an homage to Terry Riley based on the phases of the moon.
-It was started in high school and finished several years later.
+It was started as a high school student and finished several years later.
 Its first performance was at OSU Urban Arts Space with Rocco di Pietro, Larry Marotta, and Abigail Fabyan on October 21, 2010.
-Included on the Four Experimental Works compilation.
-The 2017 revision adds an additional phase as an alternate ending and other minor alternate changes for phases.
+Live version included on the Four Experimental Works compilation.
+The 2017 revision adds an additional phase as an alternate ending and other minor alternate changes to the phases.

 2002-2010 Three Piano Sonatas